 Looking forward to seeing you at yoga class this weekend!

-Update: A week after posting this blog, several clinical colleagues reminded me that many clinicians must also pay for vision and dental out of pocket, child care, and as shared by a colleague in the comment section below, some areas of the US (New York and Los Angeles County) have very high office rents.
+Update: A week after posting this blog, a couple of my clinical colleagues reminded me that many clinicians must also pay for vision and dental out of pocket, child care, office cleaning, and as shared by colleagues in the comment section below, some areas of the US (New York and Los Angeles County) have very high office rents, and/or have EHR notes that incur a monthly expense.
 I chose a more moderate office rent for this blog in order to consider all parts of the United States.
-If you are a therapist and have thought of another item or expense that is not included in this list, you are welcome to share in the comment section below.
+If you are a therapist and have thought of another item or expense that is not included in this list, you are welcome to share in the comment section below and I will add it here.

-If you are non therapist reading this, and have had some of these same thoughts about therapist fees/hours, I hope this provides helpful and clear information.
-Therapists love supporting the clients we are honored to work with, and it is unlikely that your own therapist would share about their fee and schedule in this detail, thus, I am glad you have found this article.
+If you are a non therapist reading this, I hope this provides helpful and clear information.
+Therapists love supporting the clients we are honored to work with, and it is unlikely that your own therapist would share about their fee and schedule in this detail, thus, I am glad you have found this.

-If you are a therapist colleague reading this, I hope this supports the good work you are doing, and encourages you to consider working with a coach to create multiple income streams, or to fine tune your policy with respect to your fee and boundaries around your time out of session.
+If you are a therapist reading this, I hope this supports the good work you are doing, and encourages you to consider working with a coach to create multiple income streams, or to fine tune your policy with respect to your fee and boundaries around your time out of session.
+And I hope that you will share this article as well.

 You are worth every single penny for the incredible work you are doing in the world, keep shining your light!